 Few places in the world are that rich with legends and testimonies about miraculous events as Somawathie Stupa.

 Diversity of mysterious events here is striking.
 Thus, many have seen small white elephant running inside the temple… and disappearing.
-An adult, real elephant loves to come at stupa and is seen when here are less people.
+An adult, real elephant loves to come at the stupa and is seen when there are fewer people.